firecracker-microvm/firecracker/docs/prod-host-setup.md

 ###### Intel and AMD

-We recommend using a kernel compiled with eIBRS or `RETPOLINE`, together with microcode supporting conditional Indirect Branch Prediction Barriers (IBPB).
+We recommend using a kernel compiled with eIBRS or IBRS, together with microcode supporting conditional Indirect Branch Prediction Barriers (IBPB).

 Verification can be done by running: